Right n-Nakayama algebras and their representations: right 2-Nakayama algebras

-\begin{theorem} Let $\Lambda$ be an artin algebra which is not a Nakayama algebra.
+\begin{theorem} Let $\Lambda$ be an artin algebra which is not Nakayama.
 Then $\Lambda$ is right $2$-Nakayama if and only if every indecomposable non-projective right $\Lambda$-module is uniserial. \end{theorem}

 \begin{proof} Assume that $\Lambda$ is right $2$-Nakayama.
 Then by Proposition \ref{PP}, every indecomposable non-projective right $\Lambda$-module is uniserial.
 Now suppose that every indecomposable non-projective right $\Lambda$-module is uniserial.
-Let $P$ be an indecomposable non-uniserial projective right $\Lambda$-module.
+Let $P$ be an indecomposable projective right $\Lambda$-module which is not uniserial.
 We show that $P$ is a $2$-factor serial right $\Lambda$-module.
 Assume that $P$ is a $t$-factor serial right $\Lambda$-module.
 Then by Corollary \ref{7}, there is a sequence of proper epimorphisms and right $\Lambda$-modules such